 What about legacy harm?

-Despite the potential for gambling-harm to persist through debt, crime, and consequences due to health effects, prevalence of lifetime gambling-harm has never been mentioned in the UK
+Despite the potential for gambling harm to persist through debt, crime, and consequences due to health effects, the prevalence of lifetime gambling harm has never been mentioned in the UK.

-Gambling-harm is estimated to be the largest modifiable risk-factor in loss of healthy life in the GB population (this does not include harm in child gamblers, child affected others, and legacy-harms
+Gambling harm is estimated to be the largest modifiable risk-factor in loss of healthy life in the GB population (this does not include harm in child gamblers, a child affected others, and legacy-harms

 What do the latest studies show?

 Depending on the choice of study design, between 4.0% and 13.2% of adults suffer significant harm (own gambling) in the past 12 months.
 These results do not measure the effects of legacy harm of former gamblers and former affected others, nor gambling-harm in those under 16 years old.

 & 6% of adults suffer significant gambling-harm due to somebody else’s gambling

 2019 Online Study results: 13.2% = 7.2% + 3.3 + 2.7%

 & 7% affected others

 8.5% = 5.5% of adults suffer LR harm + 1.8% MR harm + 1.2% PG harm